alive-one/cmd-autoren-new-windows-pc-installation/README.md

 !!!
 Don't forget to change local administrator password (now it is qwerty-123) after deployment !!!

 On every windows machine where it was launches this script does:
+00. Map network share \\ushare\backup\autoren\ as Z: disk (You can use \\your\own\share if you specify it in file).
-01. Takes inv-numbers.txt file with inventory numbers, from network share as input (see example of inv-numbers.txt here in main project folder).
+01. Takes Z:\inv-numbers.txt file with inventory numbers as input (see example of inv-numbers.txt here in main project folder).
-02. Rename current Windows machine according to inventory number from inv-numbers.txt file.
-(EX.
-If inventory number is 010203 Windows system name will be I010203).
+02. Rename current Windows machine according to inventory number Z:\inv-numbers.txt file.
+(If inventory number is 010203 Windows system name will be I010203).
-03. Write in file new-pc-name.txt string "mac-address pc-name" info
+03. Write in file Z:\new-pc-name.txt string "mac-address pc-name" info (Ex.
+I010203 00-BB-CC-88-77-55).
 04. Store hardware info for every system in html-file named as machine name (ex.
 I010203.html) All in automode, no user interaction required.
 Better use this script for mass unattend deployment of windows OS.